-Analysis: Where do the Huskies fit in the Pac-12 basketball power rankings next season?
+Analysis: Where do the Huskies and Cougars fit in the Pac-12 basketball power rankings next season?

 7. UCLA (7): Loads of uncertainty in Westwood based on the combination of coaching change, roster attrition and the returns of injured/ailing players (Tyger Campbell and Shareef O’Neal).
 But we know the Bruins will play better defense under new coach Mick Cronin than they have in many years.
 That alone should keep the program from free-falling until Cronin rebuilds the talent base to championship level.
 Don’t discount an upside surprise with guards Jules Bernard and David Singleton leading the way.

 8. Oregon State (9): The twin returns of Tres Tinkle and Ethan Thompson, while largely expected, nonetheless mark a continuation of momentum for the Beavers, who were the biggest (upside) surprise of 2019.
 Tinkle and Thompson aren’t rejoining a fully depleted roster, either: Defensive dynamo Kylor Kelley is back to fortify the frontline.
-OSU’s fate, it seems, depends on a second perimeter scorer to emerge in the void created by Stephen Thompson’s departure.
+OSU’s fate, it seems, depends on a second perimeter scorer to emerge in the void created by Stephen Thompson Jr.’s departure.
 Who that is, we won’t begin to guess.

 9. Oregon (3): The Ducks were hit hard by NBA attrition, and by senior attrition: Paul White and Ehab Amin are on the long list of departed rotation players.
 Who’s left?
 Payton Pritchard, Will Richardson, Francis Okoro — and that’s all, folks.
 The recruiting class is stout, and Dana Altman will assuredly add a transfer or two (or four).
-But even if we allow for the fact that few coaches are better than Altman at assimilating disparate pieces, the Ducks seem destined for a significant regression.
+But even if we allow for the fact few coaches are better than Altman at assimilating disparate pieces, the Ducks seem destined for a significant regression.

-10. Stanford (9): The Jerod Haase era has produced three years of mediocre results, and Year Four begins without the program’s best player, forward KZ Okpala, who bolted for the draft.
-There are several intriguing pieces (Daejon Davis, Oscar da Silva, Bryce Wills) that, if properly molded, could finally produce an upside surprise for the stagnant program.
+10. Stanford (9): The Jerod Haase era has produced three years of mediocre results, and Year Four begins without the program’s best player, forward KZ Okpala, who bolted for the NBA draft.
+There are several intriguing pieces (Daejon Davis from Garfield High in Seattle, Oscar da Silva, Bryce Wills) that, if properly molded, could finally produce an upside surprise for the stagnant program.
 But the Cardinal must fix the wobbly offense and find a way to keep its best players in the lineup and out of street clothes.

 11. Washington State (11): The future is far brighter than the recent past for the Cougars, who return CJ Elleby after his dalliance with the draft.
 But the present under new coach Kyle Smith is grim.
 Elleby will inherit Robert Franks’ role as the No. 1 option, along with the attention (from opponents) that comes with it.
 But will the ’20 Elleby have an equivalent of the ’19 Elleby to provide complementary scoring?
 We’re skeptical.
 To be fair, let’s give Smith and his staff until the spring of 2022 before rendering judgment.

-12. Cal (12): The Bears took a beating for two seasons — and for two offseasons: No team in the conference has lost a higher percentage of impact players because they simply wanted out.
+12. California (12): The Bears took a beating for two seasons — and for two offseasons: No team in the conference has lost a higher percentage of impact players because they simply wanted out.
 The end result is a greatly depleted roster for first-year coach Mark Fox.
 Expect an immediate jump in areas of preparation, defense and grit.
 But the loss of production — top scorer Justice Sueing and promising big man Connor Vanover both departed — might be too great to overcome.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.